quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{?RFC2119}}.

-The examples and data definitions in ths document are expressed in a custom data definition language, inspired by JSON and TypeScript, and described in [QLOG-MAIN].
+The event and data structure definitions in ths document are expressed in the Concise Data Definition Language {{!CDDL=RFC8610}} and its extensions described in [QLOG-MAIN].

 # Overview